Factbox: Countries rally round Lebanon after Beirut blast

 KAZAKHSTAN - A Kazakh plane arrived on Saturday in Lebanon transporting four medical teams, according to Beirut’s international airport.

-KUWAIT - The Kuwait Red Crescent donated 10 ambulances to the Lebanese Red Cross, KUNA agency said on Friday.
+KUWAIT - The Kuwait Red Crescent donated 10 ambulances to the Lebanese Red Cross, state media said.
 It is also distributing 36 tonnes of medical aid.

 NETHERLANDS - A 67-person search and rescue team.